Cyber-crime gang boasts of bringing down Skype on Twitter

 The system has been down for hours

-For several hours the video chat system crashed around the world due to a denial-of-service (DDoS) attack.
+For several hours the video chat system crashed around the world due to a distributed denial-of-service (DDoS) attack.
 When accessing Skype, the program fails to start the session, no matter how many times the user tries to restart the application.

 “Even though the consequences have been annoying for many users, their privacy and details of bank accounts used to pay for Skype services have not necessarily been compromised,” explains Hervé Lambert, Retail Global Operations Manager at Panda Security.